 Options for securing drywall

 Sheets of drywall can be secured using a variety of methods.
 Below we describe some best practices for fastening drywall.
 Residential homes are often built using wooden stud framing while commercial buildings often use steel stud framing.
 The type of framing does not greatly affect the method of fastening but it may affect the type of fastener chosen.
 Nails cannot be used in steel stud construction framing applications.

 Drywall screws are the most common fastener used to install drywall.
 There are two main types of screws used for drywall, coarse thread and fine thread.
 Fine thread drywall screws are made specifically for use with steel studs.
 Fine thread screws can be used when installing drywall on wood studs, but coarse thread drywall screws cannot be used with steel stud framing.
 Coarse thread screws are better suited for wood stud framing.
 Coarse thread screws drive into the wood slightly faster than fine-thread and bite stronger in the wood below.
 Self-tapping fine-thread drywall screws are even better than regular fine thread screws for steel stud framing, particularly when installing drywall over heavy gauge steel studs.

 The second thing to consider when purchasing drywall screws is the length.
 Drywall screws come in a variety of lengths.
 The most commonly used lengths are 1-¼ and 1-⅝ inch long drywall screws.
 The shorter the screw, the easier it is to install.
-Long screws have a tendency to lean over so you have to be extremely careful to keep them strait when pushing them in with the screw-gun.
+Long screws have a tendency to lean over so you have to be extremely careful to keep them straight when pushing them in with the screw-gun.
 Even the slightest pressure off-center will tip them over.